glewe/bootstrap-css-tooltips/README.md

 [http://demo.lewe-online.de/bootstrap-css-tooltips/](http://demo.lewe-online.de/bootstrap-css-tooltips/)

+or

+Download the library here and launch `index.html` from the `dist` folder.

 ## Usage

-The library requires that you use the Bootstrap framework styles.
-You need to load the stylesheet first because the bsc-tooltips stylesheet refers to color variables from there..
+The library requires that you use Bootstrap 5 on your site.
+You need to load the BS5 stylesheet first.

-After that, load the stylesheet from this library.
+After that, load the stylesheet from this library's `dist/css` folder.

 For example: